Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

 ### Mildew Detection Page
 - **Instructions for Prediction:** Explains the prediction process, including how to download cherry leaf samples for testing.
 - **File Uploader:** A widget enabling the user to upload multiple leaf images for analysis.
-Image Display & Predictions: For each uploaded image, it displays:
+Image Display & Predictions, for each uploaded image, it displays:
   - The image itself
   - The dimensions of the image
   - The prediction result (whether healthy or affected by mildew)
 - **Downloadable Report:** A table summarizing the predictions for all uploaded images, with an option to download the report as a CSV file.

 ![image of the mildew detector](/static/images/mildew-detector.jpg)